University of Florida Homepage

 2. Self-Replicating Minimal Genetic Decoding System

-We will engineer and study self-replicating gene circuits expressing factors for genetic decoding (tRNAs and amino acyl-tRNA synthetases). tRNA will be co-evolved with corresponding aminoacyl tRNA synthetases toward reduced or removed reliance on modification enzymes, and thus towards minimization of the genetic code apparatus.
+We will engineer and study cell-free self-replicating gene circuits expressing factors for genetic decoding (tRNAs and amino acyl-tRNA synthetases). tRNA will be co-evolved with corresponding aminoacyl tRNA synthetases toward reduced or removed reliance on modification enzymes, and thus towards minimization of the genetic code apparatus.

 3. Energy Regeneration